Dragon Age: Inquisition: Gameplay

 Dragon Age II received a lot of criticism for reusing environments, as the game was set almost entirely in the city-state of Kirkwall.
 To address the issue, BioWare management decided that Inquisition would have more open environments.
 BioWare added games such as The Elder Scrolls V: Skyrim, which the team was "checking out aggressively", would influence Inquisition.
 Darrah also remarked that BioWare games since Baldur's Gate II "have been getting progressively smaller", and that the goal for Inquisition was to bring back scale and exploration.
-The developers' goal for the project was to generate anywhere between 20 to 200 hours of gameplay for Inquisition.
+The developers' goal for the project was to generate anywhere between 20 and 200 hours of gameplay for Inquisition.
 The design team were split into various specialist groups, each handling an aspect of game design, which was a departure from BioWare's previous approach to development when team members used to function as generalist designers.
 Instead of having one gigantic world, Inquisition features multiple hub worlds instead.
 Laidlaw added that by having multiple locations, the team can increase the game's visual variety and "give the player a break from the visual fatigue of seeing the same thing over and over again".
 The hub worlds had a more linear design than Skyrim's open world in that their content would eventually be fully exhausted.
 This was done to ensure players would return to their home base and either re-engage with the story or unlock new area.
 While the game features open spaces, the objectives within the world were often of little significance.
-This was largely because the team could not playtest the game because of troubles with the engine; it was too late for the team to change when they realised the problem.
+This was largely because the team could not playtest the game because of troubles with the engine; it was too late for the team to change when they realized the problem.
 In hindsight, Laidlaw recognized the quest design was "a little hollow", and that Inquisition had a pacing problem for completionist players.